Gender inequality in curricula: The Gender Equity Movement in Schools (GEMS), India

 The GEMS project used extracurricular activities, role-playing and games.
 This project began in the sixth grade and worked for two years with boys and girls between the ages of 12–14 in public schools in Goa, Kota and Mumbai.
 In Goa and Kota, it was layered with ongoing school curriculum.
 In Mumbai, it was run as an independent pilot project in 45 schools.

 An evaluation study was implemented on the pilot which using a quasi-experimental design to assess the results of the programme on the students.
 Over the course of the programme, the study found that participating students were more supportive of girls pursuing higher education and marrying later in life, and of boys and men contributing to household tasks.
-However, an important component of GEMS, students' behaviours and attitudes around reducing violence prooved mixed results.
+However, an important component of GEMS, students' behaviours and attitudes around reducing violence proved mixed results.
 The GEMS approach will now be carried out in up to 250 schools in Mumbai, following the success of the first pilot programme.
 It is also being rolled out in 20 schools in Viet Nam.